 Film critic Roger Ebert has called this the "Fudd Flag", after Bugs Bunny's nemesis, who uses it to determine which tree Bugs is hiding behind, which rock he needs to trip over, etc.

-Nowadays, digital ink-and-paint and compositing has largely displaced the use of painted cels, meaning that colors can be matched accurately.
+Nowadays, digital ink-and-paint and compositing has largely displaced the use of painted cels, meaning that colors can be matched accurately (although conspicuously light patches are still pretty common in cartoons with digitally inked-and-painted foregrounds and hand-painted backgrounds).
 The issue of lavish backgrounds contrasting with simple animated elements remains to some extent, but it is often avoided.
 Many TV cartoons now use backgrounds rendered in the same simplistic style as the animation, while theatrical films can now use CG to render "background" elements that can be animated... which can lead to a whole new set of problems.

 Something similar occasionally appears in older live-action productions.
 In particular, you may see an oddly colored sheen around the characters in shows featuring heavy use of Chroma Key.
-In his review of the Star Warsprequel trailer, Mr. Cranky dubbed this slight Special Effects Failure a "mystical aura."
+In his review of the Star Wars prequel trailer, Mr. Cranky dubbed this slight Special Effect Failure a "mystical aura."
 The technique has since evolved to the point where it is mostly no longer noticeable.
 Mostly.